-That brings us to tonight, September 19.
-The forecast is only a 3 on the 1-9 scale on Vedir, the most reliable (but still not that reliable) aurora forecasting site.
+Tonight, the forecast is only a 3 on the 1-9 scale on Vedir, the most reliable (but still not that reliable) aurora forecasting site.
 A 3 is still ok, as long as there’s no cloud cover.

 Since we had spent so many fruitless hours watching for the lights already this week, we decide tonight that we’re not going to drive way out into the country looking for a quiet, dark spot.

 Getting away from the city lights is a challenge in a city of 122,000 people.
 But on the street maps, we notice a peninsula on the far west of the city limits.

 Sudurstrond is name of the street.
 We head there sometime around 10pm.
 We locate a parking lot about two-thirds of the way down the road, before reaching the golf course grounds.

 Finally the light show emerges